appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/Create-Custom-Widgets-Using-Iframe.md

 # Create Custom Widgets

 While Appsmith provides an extensive array of built-in widgets for application development, there are instances where your project demands a widget tailored to specific requirements.
-Appsmith's Custom widgets empower you to integrate unique functionalities with your own code, whether it's a personalized calendar, accordion, or social media widget.
+Appsmith's Custom widget allows you to integrate unique functionalities with your HTML, CSS, and JavaScript code, whether it's a personalized calendar, accordion, or social media widget.

 ## Configure Custom Widget

-1. Drop a [Custom widget](/reference/widgets/custom) and configure its properties according to your specific needs.
+1. Drop a [Custom widget](/reference/widgets/custom) on the canvas.

 2. Click the **Edit Source** button to configure the code for the Custom widget.